 You knew this would be on the list didn’t you?
 This is an advertisement designed to teach kids not to pirate software.

 This was not actually broadcast as an advertisement outside of Microsoft but it is just so bad it has to be included.
 Can you believe this guy is now running Microsoft?
-If you want to see more of this guy, here is a clip and here is a pretty good musical parody.
+If you want to see more of this guy, here is a pretty good musical parody.

 1. Windows 386